 An efficient, well organised and affordable public transport system is therefore crucial.
 Although some bus companies provide a reasonable service many villages and outlying areas are badly served.
 As bus services are reduced or withdrawn and the trains on northern routes get older, it becomes clearer that public transport has deteriorated markedly since privatisation.
 Delays, cancellations and non existing services impair efficient travel and reliable connections with buses, trains, metro and trams beyond the constituency.

 Labour believes Britain's rail network should be one unified nationalised industry.
-The Newcastle Carlisle railway does have its best ever service at the present and the trains have been improved.
-They are however more than 28 years old.
 The rail infrastructure of the North East needs massive investment to get more of its potential.
 Labour looks forward to creating a railway that is properly funded, integrated and fit for purpose.

 Latest on the Transport campaigns